jlab-hep/localdb-docs/docs/tutorial.md

 # [Trial Tutorial](trial-tutorial.md)

-This is a part of introduction of Local DB and Tools.<br>
 You can download minimum data-set in DB and try to use following functions on your own PC w/o read-out chips and YARR SW.<br>

 #### Table of Contents